-Dennis Oppenheim's Garden of Evidence is sculpture with landscape elements distributed throughout the entry plaza of the forensics lab and the police station.
-Six architectural scale prickly pear cactus forms are placed within shadow forms which play with the vertical shapes on the ground plane.
-Forms of evidence analyzed inside the forensic lab provide the imagery for other landscape elements.
-These tools of investigation combine with the interlocking cactus and bench forms to create pieces of thematic puzzle.
+Dennis Oppenheim’s Garden of Evidence comprises sculpture, ceramic tiles, and landscape elements distributed throughout the entry plaza of Scottsdale’s District 1 police station and crime laboratory.
+Six architectural, scale prickly pear cactus forms are placed within landscape shadow forms on the ground plane.
+The ceramic tiles and other artistic and landscape elements are inspired by the evidence analyzed inside the lab.
+These tools of investigation combine with the interlocking cactus and bench forms create pieces of a thematic puzzle.

 Oppenheim was born in 1938 in Electric City, Washington.
-He received his B.F.A. from the School of Arts and Crafts, and an M.F.A. from Standford University.
+He received a bachelor of fine arts from the California School of Arts and Crafts in Oakland and a master of fine arts from Stanford University in Palo Alto, California.
 After graduation, Oppenheim lived and worked in New York City.
-He first achieved recognition for conceptual work in the 60s, traversing through Earth and Body Art, video and performance.
-Using his body as a site to challenge the self, he also explored, through numerous gallery and museum installation, the boundaries of personal risk, transformation, and communication.
-In the 80s, he used machine-factory installations to create metaphors for the artistic process.
-Since then the artist concentrated on permanent public sculpture.
-Through this work he fused an interest in architecture with sculpture.
+He first achieved recognition for his conceptual work in the 1960s, traversing through earth art, body art, video, and performance.
+Using his body as a site to challenge the self, he also explored, through numerous gallery and museum installations, the boundaries of personal risk, transformation, and communication.
+In the 1980s, he used machine factory installations to create metaphors for the artistic process.
+Since then, the artist has concentrated on permanent public sculpture.
+Through this work he fused a longtime interest in architecture with public sculpture.

 Location7601 East McKellips Road, Scottsdale, AZ 85257, USA